Military Academy Nominations

 - Online application

 - Three Letters of Recommendations: One letter should be written by your High School Principal or Guidance Counselor.
 Other letters may be written by teachers, coaches, scout masters, clergy or community leaders who can accurately comment and attest to your character, abilities and potential success at a Military Academy.
-Letters should be sealed and submitted with the application packet.

 - Official High School Transcript: Please include a copy of your Senior Class Schedule.
 Senior grades should be submitted as soon as they are available and will be accepted after the application deadline.